Student Guidelines for International Internships

 - The requested internship is in a country that is not on the restricted travel list.

-- The requested internship is sponsored by a U.S. Government agency, sponsored by the Church of Jesus Christ of Latter-day Saints, or sponsored by a large multi-national company with offices in the United States and the host country so there is a higher probability of a professional employment offer upon completion of the internship.
+- The requested internship is sponsored by a U.S. Government agency, sponsored by the Church of Jesus Christ of Latter-day Saints, or sponsored by a large multi-national company with offices in the United States and the host country so there is a higher probability of professional employment offer upon completion of the internship.

 - The sponsoring entity provides an appropriate visa and permits